 I topped my pasta Alfredo with cavolo nero and cherry tomatoes – I like the way the acidity and sweetness of tomatoes cuts through the creaminess of the Alfredo sauce and I always try to include something leafy and green with my meals – goodness, how I love kale!
 They were very gently fried together in a little olive oil with some salt and a little black pepper.
 You could stir them through your pasta but I plonked them on top because they look so pretty!

 Apart from that, I think the rest of the ingredients should be pretty familiar to you all!
-I have used oat milk in my vegan Alfredo sauce to make it gluten free but you could use any plant milk in its place.
+I have used oat milk in my vegan Alfredo sauce but you could use any plant milk in its place.

 - 1/2 tbsp rapeseed oil